Could My People-Pleasing Be High-Functioning Codependency?

 Where Did This Come From?

-During your childhood, your family of origin may have had specific rules of engagement that informed the way members related to each other and the outside world.
-Maybe you were praised more for your achievements and helping others than for simply being yourself.
-Maybe you grew up in a strict family structure with extremely high expectations.
-Maybe you were expected to take on responsibilities that weren't age-appropriate, or to be the caretaker or peacekeeper in the family.
+During childhood, your family had specific rules of engagement.
+Maybe you were praised more for achievements and helping others than for simply being yourself.
+Maybe you were expected to be the caretaker or peacekeeper.
+Maybe you learned that capability equals worth.

 What Are You Actually Tolerating?

 That's the insidious part.
 The more you handle, the more you're expected to handle.
-The more you anticipate others' needs, the more they rely on you to do so.
-The more you over-function, the more the people in your life under-function.
-And round and round it goes.
+The more you anticipate, the more they rely on you.
+The more you over-function, the more they under-function.

 You Don't Have to Keep Living This Way